The Kodaira dimension of even spin strata of Abelian differentials: Limit linear series and chains of divisors

 \subsection{Limit linear series}

 In their fundamental work on Brill--Noether Theory (see \cite{limitlinearbasic}), Eisenbud and Harris aimed to understand line bundles of a given degree with many global sections.
-To achieve this, they employed the concept of linear series:

-\begin{definition} Let $X$ be a smooth curve of genus $g$.
+We briefly recall the related definition and notation.
 A linear series $g^r_d$ on $X$ is a pair $\ell = (L,V)$, where $L$ is a line bundle of degree $d$ on $X$ and $ V\subseteq H^0(X,L)$ is an $(r+1)$-dimensional subspace of the space of global sections of $L$.
-The variety parameterizing all $g^r_d$'s on a curve $X$ is denoted by $G^r_d(X)$. \end{definition}
+The variety parameterizing all $g^r_d$'s on a curve $X$ is denoted by $G^r_d(X)$.

 Given distinguished points $z_1, \ldots, z_n\in X$, it is natural to examine the vanishing orders of the linear series at these points.
 We begin with the classical definition from the literature, concerning a unique point $z\in X$ (see \cite[Section 0]{limitlinearbasic}), and then provide the more general definition of multi-vanishing orders, as found in \cite[Definition 1.1]{Ossermandim} and \cite[Definition 4.2]{Ossermancompacttype}.